rehierl/abstract-properties/12-x-doctree-traversal/12-4-default-level-order/1-1-apply-the-rule.md

 n.c = null
 ```

-The effect of the level-order rule is such that a node can be treated as
+The effect of the level-order rule is such that a node can be treated as having
-having no more child nodes after the rule has been applied, which is why the
+no more child nodes after the rule has been applied, which is why this rule can
-level-order rule can also be understood to remove all child nodes by turning
+also be understood to remove all child nodes by turning them into subsequent
-them into subsequent siblings of their parent.
-Because of that, the level-order
+siblings of their parent.
+Because of that, the level-order rule can also be
-rule can also be said to push  the child nodes of a node, including all of
+said to push  the child nodes of a node, including all of their descendants,
-their descendants, one level closer towards the root.
+one level closer towards the root - i.e. "flatten the tree's height".

 Note that, if a node is a leaf, then even the level-order rule will have no
 effect on it.
 Likewise, a node that had subsequent siblings, but no child nodes